metal/metal-training/docs/metal.js/metal-incremental-dom.md

 DOM with new contents, while trying to reuse what's already on the screen as much as possible, automatically.
-So if, for example, the difference from the old content and the new content is just an html attribute, these algorithms will detect that and just change that, instead of rerendering everything.
+So if, for example, the difference from the old content and the new content is just an html attribute, these algorithms will detect it and just change that, instead of rerendering everything.
 The main difference between the two is the implementation and the api.
-We'll see the api here, but feel free to check out the implementation if you as well, it's [open source](https://github.com/google/incremental-dom)!
+We'll see the api here, but feel free to check out the implementation if you wish as well, it's [open source](https://github.com/google/incremental-dom)!

 Check out this [fiddle](https://jsfiddle.net/metaljs/jewp0tLo/) to use how you